 - Add the eggs and vanilla to your bowl and mix with a spoon until blended.
 Add the flour and salt and stir.
 Stir in the dates and nuts until blended.

 - Pour the batter into your baking pan and use a spatula to even it out.
-Bake for 30-40 minutes, until the top is golden.
+Bake for 35-40 minutes, or until the top is golden brown.
 A toothpick or cake tester inserted in the center should come out clean.

 - Let the pan cool on a rack for 10 minutes.
 Then lift out the Chinese Chews by grasping the parchment paper and transferring everything to a cutting board.
 Cut into squares (I did 16 large ones, but smaller squares work well, since they are rich tasting.)